Functional Neurosurgery and Movement Disorders

 • Traumatic Brain Injury

-Tulane fellowship trained Movement Disorders Neurologists, Dr. Neda Hidarilak and Dr. Sarah Perez, evaluate patients who may be candidates for DBS, and then work in collaboration with functional neurosurgeon, Dr. Robert Dallapiazza, to perform DBS surgery to restore neurological function and quality of life.
+Tulane fellowship trained Movement Disorders Neurologists, Dr. Neda Hidarilak, evaluates patients who may be candidates for DBS, and then works in collaboration with functional neurosurgeon, Dr. Lora Kahn, to perform DBS surgery to restore neurological function and quality of life.

 Request an Appointment